Stage one - understand the role requirements

 Once you've completed this stage, please move on to the second - our pre-application questionnaire.

-Our Force Control Room is based in Maidstone.
-Open 24 hours a day, seven days a week, 365 days a year, it provides a centralised service for anyone who wishes to contact Kent Police.
+Our Control Room in Maidstone is open 24 hours a day, 365 days a year and provides a service for anyone who wishes to contact Kent Police.

-When a communications officer picks up the phone, it could be someone who wants to report an abandoned car or someone who has just been seriously assaulted.
+As a Communications Officer when you pick up the phone, you have no idea who's calling.
+It could be someone who wants to report an abandoned car or someone who's just been seriously assaulted.

-After a call has been taken, dispatchers deploy police officers to deal with the incident, which could be a life or death emergency.
-They also proactively deploy officers to the streets to help prevent crime and anti-social behaviour.
+As a Dispatcher you will deploy police officers to deal with incidents which could be life or death emergencies.
+You will also deploy officers to proactively police the streets to prevent crime and anti-social behaviour.

 You will be based at our purpose built Control Room that uses state-of-the-art technology to ensure we can give the best service.
 If successful, you will be offered a role as a Communications Officer or Dispatcher depending on our requirements at the time.